cmu-sei/juneberry/docs/getting_started.md

 ### Using setup_lab.py

-Inside the lab root, clone the Juneberry repository from GitHub, then use the `setup_lab.py` script from inside the newly cloned repository to create the remaining sub-directories in the project root.
+Inside the lab root, clone the Juneberry repository from GitHub, then use the `setup_lab.py` script from inside the newly cloned repository to create the remaining sub-directories in the lab-root.

 ```shell script
 git clone https://github.com/cmu-sei/juneberry.git
 juneberry/scripts/setup_lab.py .
 ```

-### Manually Creating the Project Structure
+### Manually Creating the Lab Structure

 The following commands can be used to create the structure manually: